-Securitization Fundamentals
+Securitisation Fundamentals

-What is Securitization?
+What is Securitisation?

-At its core, securitization pools financial assets—such as loans, receivables, or leases—and issues securities backed by those assets' cash flows.
+At its core, securitisation pools financial assets—such as loans, receivables, or leases—and issues securities backed by those assets' cash flows.
 It transforms illiquid individual assets into tradeable securities that can be sold to capital markets investors.

 The technique originated in the US mortgage market in the 1970s and has since expanded to encompass virtually every asset class that generates predictable cash flows: auto loans, credit cards, student loans, equipment leases, trade receivables, and more.

-Why Securitize?
+Why Securitise?

-Securitization offers benefits to multiple parties across the transaction:
+Securitisation offers benefits to multiple parties across the transaction:

 Funding & Capital Benefits